 The Book Stall’s Winnetka store has a special display of FAN books, and sometimes they have a few signed copies left over from the event.

-Typical FAN evening programs last 75 to 90 minutes, which includes Q&A.
+Typical FAN evening programs last 60 minutes, including Q&A.

 Grand Rounds talks last 60 minutes, with 30 minutes for Q&A, 90 minutes total.

 FAN programs are typically suitable for youth ages 12+.
 We always indicate an age guideline on our flyers.

 Every so often a speaker asks that we not record the event, and we always comply.